morsh3d/language-translator/README.md

 flask run
 ```

 Then, open a web browser and navigate to [http://localhost:5000](http://localhost:5000) (or the URL displayed in your terminal).
-Enter some text in French and click the "Translate" button to get the English translation and hear the translated text.
+Enter some text in a Romance language and click the "Translate" button to get the English translation and hear the translated text.

 # How does french.py work?
 french.py is the heart of the translation code.
 This is a simple explanation of what is going on: